obiwanjacobi/Zlang/docs/lexical/whitespace.md

         how to break up long literal strings"
 ```

-So in this example there is a trailing space after demonstrate in order to separate that word from the next word 'how'.
+So in this example there is a trailing space after 'demonstrate' in order to separate that word from the next word 'how'.

 ### Functions